 The elementary and middle school staff are dedicated to the philosophy that the learning process for elementary students and beyond should include purposeful integration of technology instruction, in keeping with Montessori education.
 “The American Montessori Society encourages and supports exploring the use of technology in Montessori educational environments, especially at the elementary and higher levels.
 Using technology is appropriate and desirable for a variety of student uses.
 Intelligently integrated into the Montessori environment, technology can be a valuable communication tool that may promote Montessori tenets.”
 (AMS position paper, 2011) Additionally, systematic feedback from the secondary schools that typically integrate our students in their populations indicates that the students must be proficient in technology in order to thrive in their next learning environment.

-Hilltop Montessori School adopted the following Technology Vision Statement in 2012 and finds this still applicable in 2018:
+Hilltop Montessori School adopted the following Technology Vision Statement in 2012 and finds this still applicable today:

 Hilltop Montessori School will provide its elementary and middle school students with a fully developed, current technology program to ensure that the students are appropriately equipped to utilize new technologies for the next phase of their education and throughout their lifetime.